-✓ This facility does not currently retain a chief operator with the correct level of certification required to operate the wastewater treatment facility.
-Missouri Clean Water Law and its implementing regulation 10 CSR 20-9.020(2)(F) allows the Department to develop a schedule of activities including the date by which compliance shall be obtained.
-This schedule of activities has been established in this operating permit in Special Condition #6.
+✓ This facility does not currently retain a chief operator with the correct level of certification required to operate the proposed wastewater treatment facility.
+Missouri Clean Water Law and its implementing regulation 10 CSR 20-9.020(2)(F) allows the department to develop a schedule of activities including the date by which compliance shall be obtained.
+This schedule of activities has been established in this operating permit in Special Condition #16.
+See also the December 2021 AOC.